-- 3.2.2.1 To align the PIB with the OP Planning Tools and the commitments made by department/agency heads with the President; - 3.2.2.2 To provide the GOCC management a better basis/strategy for prioritizing its programs/activities/projects by aligning it more explicitly with government priorities and targets; - 3.2.2.3 To provide the GOCC with the framework for the conduct of management monitoring and evaluations (like the zero based budgeting studies) to improve program performance; - 3.2.2.4 To build a better outcome accountability framework for the grant of Performance Based Bonus (PBB); and - 3.2.2.5 To facilitate the development by the GOCC of systems and databases which will ease the data requirements of the DBM, NEDA and the other oversight agencies. - 3.2.3 ZBB program evaluation approach through which major GOCC programs and projects are assessed/evaluated primarily by third party entities to: - 3.2.3.1 Assess the continuing relevance of these programs and projects; - 3.2.3.2 Explore alternatives and better ways to achieve their objectives; - 3.2.3.3 Determine whether the resources for a program/project should be kept at the present level, increased, reduced or discontinued; and - 3.2.3.4 Guide GOCCs in scaling down funding for activities which are not aligned with priorities or which are inefficient, ineffective and fraught with leakages. - 3.2.4 PB and GPB as explained in NBM 119. - 3.2.4.1 PB is a budgeting approach to facilitate and incentivize inter-agency collaboration along the Social Contract Results Areas and ensure that priority programs are planned, budgeted and implemented in a coordinated manner.
+- 3.2.2.1 To align the PIB with the OP Planning Tools and the commitments made by department/agency heads with the President; - 3.2.2.2 To provide the agency management a clearer 'basis/strategy for prioritizing its programs/activities/projects/ by aligning them more explicitly with government priorities and targets; - 3.2.2.3 To provide the agency with the outcome framework for the conduct of management monitoring and evaluations (like the zero based budgeting studies) to improve program performance; - 3.2.2.4 To build a better outcome accountability framework for the grant of Performance Based Incentive System (PBIS); and - 3.2.2.5 To facilitate the development of systems and databases which will ease the data requirements of the DBM, NEDA and the other oversight agencies on the agency. - 3.2.3 ZBB program evaluation approach through which major agency programs and projects are assessed/evaluated primarily by third party entities to: - 3.2.3.1 assess the continuing relevance of these programs and projects; - 3.2.3.2 explore alternatives and better ways to achieve their objectives; - 3.2.3.3 determine whether the resources for a program/project should be kept at the present level, increased, reduced or discontinued; and - 3.2.3.4 guide departments/agencies in eliminating funding for activities which are not aligned with priorities or which are inefficient, ineffective and fraught with leakages.

+3.2.4 PB and GPB as explained in NBM 119.

+3.2.4.1 PB is a budgeting approach to facilitate and incentivize inter-agency collaboration along the Social Contract Results Areas to ensure that priority programs are planned, budgeted and implemented in a coordinated manner.

-Annex B of NBM 119 and Annex C of this CBM list down the major programs for the program budgeting approach which will include the programs under RAY.
+Annex B of NBM 119 and Schedule E-1 of this NBM list down the major programs for the program budgeting approach which will include the programs under RAY.

 - 3.2.4.2 GPB is a budgeting approach which ensures that the prioritized list of programs and projects required by poor cities/municipalities are incorporated into the 2015 indicative budget levels of participating agencies.
-It promotes responsiveness of agencies and ensures convergence of the services of departments/agencies/GOCCs to the needs of the poorest LGUs and communities'.
+It promotes responsiveness of agencies to and ensures convergence of the services of departments/agencies/GOCCs to the needs of the poorest LGUs and communities'.
 It also strengthens the capacity of the LGUs to plan, budget and execute programs. - 3.3 A sound PFM system includes the Government Integrated Financial Management Information System (GIFMIS) that will automate, streamline and speed up the processing and the flow of funds and financial management information within government.
 The GIFMIS is currently being contracted out for development and pilot testing for 2014 and 2015.
-Among the major budgeting reforms under the PFM regime to be incorporated in the GIFMIS to wit: - 3.3.1 Unified Accounts Code Structure (UACS) a government-wide harmonized budgetary, treasury and accounting code classification introduced in the FY 2014 Budget which facilitates the reporting, tracking and monitoring of all financial transactions of agencies.
-The submission of the FY 2015 Budget will use these codes which have been enhanced to include the requirement to track the location of projects, and identify climate change adaptation and mitigation measures as well as RAY programs. - 3.4 Other Budget Policies - 3.4.1 Disaggregate all remaining lump sum amounts in the GOCC budgets into component projects to enhance the credibility of the GAA and enable it to function as a budget release document.
-The no lump sum policy will continue to be enforced for the 2015 budget.
-The detailed project components and geographic locations (up to provincial and municipal levels) of GOCC proposals need to be specified; - 3.4.2 Broaden the participation of the CSOs and other stakeholders in the budget preparation process and promote wider monitoring of the government's key public services; - 3.4.3 Revitalize discussions of programs and budgets at the regional level, to ensure complementation of national government and LGU programs within the region given the region's comparative advantage and needs.
+Among the major budgeting reforms under the PFM regime to be incorporated in the GIFMIS are: - 3.3.1 Unified Accounts Code Structure (UACS) a government-wide harmonized budgetary, treasury and accounting code classification introduced in the FY 2014 Budget which facilitates the reporting, tracking and monitoring of all financial transactions of agencies.
+The submission of the FY 2015 Budget will use these codes which have been enhanced to include the requirement to track the location of projects, and identify/tag climate change adaptation and mitigation measures as well as RAY programs. - 3.3.2 Online Submission of Budget Proposals System (OSBPS) an automated system which allows online or electronic submission and encoding of agency budget proposals to reduce the number and duplication of reports being submitted by agencies.
+The OSBPS which has been piloted in the FY 2014 Budget will be mainstreamed for the FY 2015 Budget.